 Friday, March 23rd, 2018 at the University of Sheffield

-For the third year running, the Early English Drama & Performance Network (EED&PN) will host a postgraduate and early career symposium.
-During the course of the day the participants will partake in sessions that cover topics specifically tailored for doctoral and early-career researchers in medieval and early modern drama.
+For the third year running, the Early English Drama & Performance Network (EED&PN) hosted a postgraduate and early career symposium.
+During the course of the day the participants partook in sessions that covered topics specifically tailored for doctoral and early-career researchers in medieval and early modern drama.

-A copy of the provisional programme can be found here.
+A copy of the programme can be found here.

 Questions should be directed to Francisca Stangel (firstname.lastname@example.org) or Jamie Beckett (email@example.com).